Back to blog

 To classify someone as an independent contractor, California uses something called the "ABC Test."
 This test is used to determine whether the worker is covered by the Unemployment Insurance Code and the California wage orders or not.

-Under this test, the worker may be classified as an independent contractor by the hiring entity's business only as long as he or she meets the conditions below:
+Under this test, the worker may be classified as an independent contractor by the hiring entity's business only as long as they meet all three of the following conditions:

 A - Works Outside the Control of the Business